Son of a Critch: International broadcast

 In the United States, the series premiered on July 24, 2023, on The CW (although some US markets near the Canadian border who receive CBC Television are ahead in episodes).
 Season two premiered on October 26, 2023.
 Season three premiered on January 25, 2024.
+The CW opted not to renew distribution for further seasons.

-Starting in 2025, the series is available on Netflix in both Canada and the United States.
+Starting in 2025, the series became available on Netflix in Canada and the United States.